 Controlling film playback (forward, backward, slow-motion) with the hand crank felt pretty cool, I bet.
 The rarest model, supposedly issued only with hockey films, has a pistol-grip handle and image focusing wheel (the small black dial).

-Value: This sealed #5 cartridge sold on eBay for $28 in November 2013.
+Value: I bought my second-hand #5 cartridge on eBay for ~$20 in November 2019.
 Films with superstars like Pete Rose, Reggie Jackson, or Tom Seaver might cost $50+ in high-grade.
 Unnumbered player "cards" (trimmed box panels) would be easier to store in pages, but sell for significantly less than intact packages.
-(The films aren't well-known or popular within the hobby, so sellers might wait quite a while before finding a buyer.)

 Fakes / reprints: It'd be tough to fake a product this intricate and seems too obscure to make reprinting box panels worthwhile.